d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 \vspace{1in}

 We will use the pnorm function in `R` to find the p-value.
-Use the provided `RScript` file and enter the value of the standardized statistic found in question 18 at xx, highlight and run lines 27 - 29.
+Use the provided `RScript` file and enter the value of the standardized statistic found in question 18 at xx in line 27, highlight and run lines 27 - 29.

 ```r